6 / Future Scenarios: Economic Mobility, Workforce, and Inequality in California

 Sensing the encroachment of AI and other advanced technologies into their occupations, technology workers gather and organize.
 They refuse to build new technology that puts their job or occupation at risk while collectively bargaining for better working conditions.

-The Housing Element Law requires incorporation of adequate housing into development plans
+The Housing Element Law requires incorporation of adequate housing into development plans1978

-Proposition 13 reduces property tax revenue for municipalities
+Proposition 13 reduces property tax revenue for municipalities2018

 Floating Cities?